 This summer, over 150 research assistants are working on campus and remotely with faculty mentors in 30 departments.
 Below are are workshops and resources for SRAs.

 Summer Research Welcome Luncheon

 Welcome lunch for summer research assistants and their faculty mentors.
-Join us for a casual meal of pizza, salads and sides.
-There will be dietary restrictive items available.
+Join us for a casual meal of pizza and salads.
 Please arrive at noon to make sure options are available or bring your lunch and relax with researchers on the patio.

 Updating Your Resume: Highlighting Your Research and Other Transferrable Skills (STEM)

 Make the most of your summer research experience by learning to leverage your new skills and update your resume.
 This session will be offered twice.
 All SRAs are welcome at either session as there will be overlap.

 In-Person Lunch at Noon (Non-STEM): with Tim Mosehauer from the Center for Careers and Internships (CCI).
 Register for the lunch.

 Zoom at 7 pm (STEM): with Mary Lothrop from the Center for Teaching, Learning, and Research.
 Register to receive the Zoom link.

 STEM Fellowship Info Session

 Learn about nationally competitive fellowship opportunities for STEM students, including the Goldwater (for sophomores and juniors) and NSF-GRFP, Churchill, Gates-Cambridge, Fulbright and more post-graduate opportunities.
 Many require US citizenship.
 Lisa Gates, Mary Lothrop and Hannah Benz will host the session on Zoom.
 Session will be recorded.
 Registration information coming soon!